christian-montes/SSH-Git/README.md

 $ open -a 'Application name' id_rsa.pub
 ```

-2. Go to your SSH key settings by:
+2. Go to your SSH key settings:
 	<ol>
 		<li>Click on your profile photo in the top-right corner of any page</li>
 		<li>Select settings</li>